-- 6.39 The Secretary of State may renew a warrant within the period of 30 days ending with the day at the end of which the warrant would otherwise cease to have effect. (section 144 of the Act) with the approval of the Judicial Commissioner.
-Applications for renewals are made to the Secretary of State and contain an update of the matters outlined in paragraph 6.19 above.
-In particular, the applicant must give an assessment of the value of the interception and/or obtaining of secondary data under the warrant to date and explain why it is considered that interception and/or obtaining secondary data continues to be necessary in the interests of national security as well as, where applicable, either or both of the purposes in section 129(2), and why it is considered that the conduct authorised by the warrant continues to be proportionate. - 6.40 In deciding to renew a bulk interception warrant, the Secretary of State must also consider that the examination of intercepted content or secondary data obtained under it continues to be necessary for one or more of the specified operational purposes, and that examination of that content for these purposes is necessary for one or more of the statutory purposes (at 130(1)(b) and 130(2) on the warrant).

-- 6.41 In the case of a renewal of a bulk interception warrant that has been modified so that it no longer authorises or requires the interception of communications or the obtaining of secondary data, it is not necessary for the Secretary of State to consider that interception or the obtaining of secondary data continues to be necessary before making a decision to renew the warrant. - 6.42 Where the Secretary of State is satisfied that the warrant continues to meet the requirements of the Act, the Secretary of State may renew it.
+- 6.39 The Secretary of State may, with the approval of a Judicial Commissioner renew a warrant within the period of 30 days ending with the day at the end of which the warrant would otherwise cease to have effect (section 144 of the Act).
+Applications for renewals are made to the Secretary of State and must contain an update of the matters outlined in paragraph 6.20 above.
+The applicant must give an assessment of the value of the interception and/or obtaining of secondary data under the warrant to date and explain why it is considered that interception and/or obtaining secondary data continues to be necessary in the interests of national security as well as, where applicable, either or both of the purposes in section 138(2), and why it is considered that the conduct authorised by the warrant continues to be proportionate. - 6.40 In deciding to renew a bulk interception warrant, the Secretary of State must also consider that each of the specified operational purposes is a purpose for which the examination of intercepted content or secondary data obtained under the warrant continues to be or may be necessary and that the examination of intercepted content or secondary data for which each such purpose continues to be necessary on any of the grounds on which the Secretary of State considers the warrant to be necessary. - 6.41 In the case of a renewal of a bulk interception warrant that has been modified so that it no longer authorises or requires the interception of communications or the obtaining of secondary data, it is not necessary for the Secretary of State to consider that interception or the obtaining of secondary data continues to be necessary before making a decision to renew the warrant. - 6.42 Where the Secretary of State is satisfied that the warrant continues to meet the requirements of the Act, the Secretary of State may renew it.
 The renewed warrant is valid for six months from the day after the day at the end of which the warrant would have ceased to have effect if it had not been renewed.
-In practice this means that if a warrant is due to end on 3 March but is renewed on 1 March, the renewal takes effect from 4 March, and the renewed warrant will expire on 3 September. - 6.43 In those circumstances where the assistance of communications service providers has been sought, a copy of the warrant renewal instrument (or part of that warrant that is relevant to the particular Communications Service Provider or other person) will be forwarded to all those on whom a copy of the original warrant instrument has been served, providing they are still actively assisting.
+In practice this means that if a warrant is due to end on 3 March but is renewed on 1 March, the renewal takes effect from 4 March, and the renewed warrant will expire on 3 September. - 6.43 In those circumstances where the assistance of telecommunications operator has been sought, a copy of the warrant renewal instrument (or part of that warrant that is relevant to the particular telecommunications operator or other person) will be forwarded to all those on whom a copy of the original warrant instrument has been served, providing they are still actively assisting.
 A renewal instrument will include the reference number of the warrant or warrants being renewed under this single instrument.